Phillip-N/de-work-sample/README.md

 Using a Random Forest algorithm, we can train a model to predict stock volume based the `vol_moving_avg` and `adj_close_rolling_med` metrics we calculated above.
 Two options were considered when deciding which machine learning library to use to build the model.

 **Spark**
 pyspark can be used to train the model, and leverages Spark's resilient distributed dataset for parallel computer.
 The benefit of using Spark from what I've seen is that it able to more efficiently utilize resources when dealing with larger datasets.
 The time it takes for Spark to build 100 trees with no limit on depth, was much faster than Sci-kit learn.
+A Spark variation of the ML training script is available under `ml_spark.py`, however this has not been integrated with docker.

 **Sci-kit Learn**
 Sci-kit learn can also be used to train the model.
 The benefit of sci-kit learn is that it requires much less overhead than Spark does, and for use-cases where the dataset is small, and where training periods are not a huge concern, it may be preferable.
 Using Sklearn also means that the model can easily be seralized (pickled) and deserialized once it has finished training.
 This makes it much more easier to serve the model on an API for example, because unlike with Spark models, sklearn models do not require a Spark session and clusters to be active.